20 Tips On How To Save Money To Travel Around The World

 Cut back on fancy coffee drinks

-Eliminating coffee from your life just might be impossible, and coffee shops are an essential place for many people to socialize, study, and work, but that doesn’t mean you have to spend a fortune on caffeine!
-Think drip coffee instead of that ultra-mocha Choco with extra espresso shots.
-Paying 2EUR instead of 5EUR every day could save you 1,095EUR a year.
+Eliminating coffee from your life just might be impossible especially since coffee shops are an essential place for many people to socialize, study, and work at, but that doesn’t mean you have to spend a fortune on caffeine!
+Think drip coffee instead of that ultra-mocha grand with extra espresso shots.
+Paying 2EUR instead of 5EUR every day could save you 1,095EUR a year!

 Eat out less often

-Restaurants put more holes in a saving plan than a woodpecker on MDMA.
+Restaurants put more holes in a saving plan than a woodpecker on amphetamines.
 Plus, learning how to cook for yourself is ridiculously gratifying.
-The Food Network and Recipes.com have a near limitless repository of delicious recipes to start you off.
+The Food Network and Recipes.com have a nearly limitless repository of delicious recipes to start you off.
 Simple unprocessed foods like rice, beans, chicken, pasta, potatoes, and vegetables are healthy and cheap.
+Or take some cooking classes if you have time!
+It will be fun, but not cheap per say!

 Reduce or eliminate your car usage

-Uber and Lyft (for US readers!) are great options for daily car sharing if you need to go long distances.
+Uber is a great option for daily car sharing if you need to go long distances.
 Biking and walking more will definitely help with your cutting costs, and also, you might not need that gym subscription anymore.
 Also, try to shop as close to home as you can, so you will definitely not need a car, and if that is not possible, try shopping your groceries online.
 If you really need a car, in Europe mostly, there is this new concept, GreenWheels, where you can pick up a car from a certain place and pay to rent it for a few hours (minimum 2 hours) or a few days.
-Cool idea to check it out (also environmentally friendly as some of the cars are electric!)
+Cool idea to check it out (also environmentally friendly as some cars are electric!)
 Every little bit helps!

 You’ll be surprised how fast your savings add up when you ditch cable TV.
-Several friends of mine pay up to 80-90 EUR a month for their cable.
-That’s insane, it adds up to at least 960 EUR a year.
+Several friends of mine pay up to 50-60 EUR a month for their cable.
+That’s insane, it adds up to at least 720 EUR a year.
 That could fund an entire trip to lots of places in the world!
 Besides, there are plenty of free and cheap ways to get your entertainment.
-Netflix is 10EUR for a month.
+Netflix is 10EUR a month.
 Books are cheaper than movies and library subscription is even cheaper.
 Consider alternatives!
+I haven’t had a TV subscription from 2011, that’s almost 8 years.

 Cancel your gym membership

-Instead of that hefty gym membership, working out in the great outdoors, run in the fresh air.
-Swallow your pride and utilize those strange public fitness things in the park.
+Instead of that gym membership, an exercise in the great outdoors, run in the fresh air.
+Swallow your pride and use those strange public fitness things in the park.
 The world is a cardio machine.
 Watch the calories burned outside turn into greenbacks in your bank account!
 There are so many free YouTube channels you can also try out.
+I know I am not fit, so this is not a great advice, but I do workout constantly.

 Skip the spa